 We wanted to meet more RVers or van dwellers that are boondocking (camping with no electric and water hookups) in the area so I posted on a forum for RVers and van dwellers the general area we are at and asked if there’s anybody nearby and got a response from someone called Wabbit who sent us his GPS coordinates and invited us over for a cookout today which was way farther back in the boonies than we are.
 We didn’t know what to expect.
 We got there and met Wabbit and his girlfriend Bambi.
 They ended up being a super nice couple.
 We had such a great time that our cookout lasted 4 1/2 hours.
 When we got back to our campsite we decided to go on a hike.
 There are so many beautiful wild flowers growing here, I think because it’s springtime.
 I always like to pick the wild flowers and put them in a little container in my van to enjoy.
 My favorite ones are these bright pink ones the grow on cactuses but I don’t pick those, because they are growing on cactuses.
 I never realized there were so many beautiful wild flowers in the desert. 💐

 I went on another beautiful hike today with my friend that I have been camping with.
 I haven’t done a lot of hiking lately so I couldn’t hike as far as he did.
 I also realized that my fake Ugg boots and gym shoes just weren’t cutting it for hiking the hilly terrain over the last several days so I’m going to fork over the approximate $200 needed for some good quality hiking boots at the REI store when I go to Flagstaff.
 Not very hobo-like of me but I need some good hiking boots because I plan on doing a lot more hiking.
 Around sunset time we drove up to this spot called Airport Mesa (high flat area next to the airport) to watch the sun setting over the city, which was beautiful.
-The parking lot attendant told me we could stay overnight there but there were signs posted everywhere that stated ‘no overnight parking’ so we decided not to chance it and went back to camping in the forest which is just outside of town.
+The parking lot attendant told me we could stay overnight there but there were signs posted everywhere that stated ‘no overnight parking’ so we decided not to chance it and went back to the free camping we found just outside of town.
 I have another friend joining us on Monday for a few days.
 She is driving up from Tucson where she works and lives part time.
 I met both of my friends while on this awesome van adventure and I have plans to meet up with several more over the next few months.
 I am happy I found people that are just like me that love exploring new places, having new experiences, spending lots of time outdoors and do not want to stay at campgrounds.
 Wednesday morning we are going to Flagstaff to get supplies and then after that headed to the Grand Canyon.
 I am super excited about going to the Grand Canyon 🌼

 I left Freebird (my van) at Brian’s dad’s house and Brian and I are traveling together in his van to try it out.
 Last night we listened to some bluegrass music at a bar/coffee house in Austin, Texas and stayed overnight in the van in the parking lot.
 Brian’s friend is also traveling with us in his van.
 Today we arrived early at the Old Settlers Music Festival in Driftwood, Texas.
 We have event and camping tickets but not parking passes for the van in the campground so to get in the campground early Brian’s friend told them “we are dropping off supplies at the honky-tonk camp” and we got in.
 Everyone likes to name their camp area.
 We are camping next to the Sketchyville Camp, haven’t met them yet.
 We don’t have a name for our camp area yet.
 Everybody is here early.
 The place is packed.
 I am looking forward to the festival music and meeting new people.
 Already met some great people🌺